jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-22.md

 ---
-title: "The vanquished always want to imitate the victor"
+title: "The Vanquished Always Want To Imitate The Victor"
 description: "The soul then adopts the victor's manners and assimilates itself to him.
 It imitates him"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"